recoilme/b52/README.md

 For minimizing GC and allocations overhead - Sniper stored keys, and value addres/size in plain hash (map[uint32]uint32).
 HashMaps are fast, but has a memory cost.
 You must have 2Gb+ memory for storing every 100_000_000 entrys.

-In Freecache and Ristretto memory is preallocated and it's size depends from you.
+In Freecache memory is preallocated and it's size depends from you.

 ## Disk usage